+Big ideas change the world.
 Entrepreneurship education is the core mission of the Grid.
-Through our course offering, we help students become entrepreneurial thinkers and doers.
-We work with students to create ideas, test out innovations and bring ideas to market.
+Through our M.S.
+Health and Social Innovation and accompanying certificates, we help students become entrepreneurial thinkers and doers.
+We work with students to create ideas, test out innovations, and bring ideas to market.

 - To learn methods to evaluate life science based technology and intellectual property as basis of new venture creation

 - To study the knowledge, skills and attitudes required for entrepreneurship

 - To evaluate market, operational and financial feasibility of venture formation

 - To learn basic business planning and financial planning skills

 - To provide students with the skills for identifying and analyzing entrepreneurial opportunities throughout their career